hacksider/Deep-Live-Cam/README.md

 [Download latest pre-built version with CUDA support](https://hacksider.gumroad.com/l/vccdmm) - No Manual Installation/Downloading required.

 ## Installation (Manual)
+Please be aware that the installation needs technical skills and is NOT for beginners.
+Please do NOT open platform and installation related issues on GitHub before discussing it on the discord server.
 ### Basic Installation (CPU)

 This is more likely to work on your computer but will be slower as it utilizes the CPU.